 During each step of the test, you can optionally perform the following tasks provided by the toolbar in Test Runner.

-End the manual test and save the result
+End the manual test

 To end the test at any time, click End test.
-To save the results and return to Microsoft Test Manager, choose Save and Close.

 Pause and resume the manual test